Tavis Smiley's radio show suspended amid allegations of misconduct

 The organization said Wednesday that it had hired an outside law firm to handle an investigation into the matter.

 "The inquiry uncovered multiple, credible allegations of conduct that is inconsistent with the values and standards of PBS, and the totality of this information led to today's decision," a statement from PBS reads.

 No details about the allegations were released.
+But Variety, which first reported PBS' suspension of Smiley's show, cited anonymous sources as saying that the investigation "found credible allegations that Smiley had engaged in sexual relationships with multiple subordinates."

+In a statement posted on his official Facebook page Wednesday night, Smiley said he was "as shocked as anyone else by PBS' announcement."

+"I have never groped, coerced, or exposed myself inappropriately to any workplace colleague in my entire broadcast career, covering 6 networks over 30 years," he said.
+"Never.
+Ever.
+Never."

-Tavis Smiley, 53, is a longtime radio commentator, TV talk show host and author.
+Smiley, 53, is a longtime radio commentator, TV talk show host and author.
 His 30-minute interview show, "Tavis Smiley," has aired weeknights on PBS since 2004.
-Walmart is among the sponsors that help fund the show, according to the show's website.

 Related: Six women sue Harvey Weinstein and his company in class action lawsuit